 One thing which in particular I like about Google Webmaster videos is, they clear our SEO doubts, but at the same time Matt Cutts like to keep the confusions on.
 You could totally understand that from the video below, and I will later on explain this with my example below:

 One of the most common technique which has been used from long time is passing the link juice by using a 301 redirect.
-Infact, when you delete a post with a good page authority from your domain, a good practice is to add a 301 redirect to the page to another relevant page from your domain, or let it be 404 error page.
+In fact, when you delete a post with a good page authority from your domain, a good practice is to add a 301 redirect to the page to another relevant page from your domain, or let it be 404 error page.

-However this technique could easily be use to misuse the whole practice of passing link juice to a page, and later on 301 redirect that page to another domain.
-You can also use this practice by buying a high PR domain, and 301 redirect it to your main blog, and hope to see an increase in your main blog page rank.
+However this technique could easily be use to misuse the whole practice of passing link juice to a page, and later on, 301 redirects that page to another domain.
+You can also use this practice by buying a high PR domain, and 301 redirect it to your main blog and hope to see an increase in your main blog page rank.

-I have seen this one happening with few guest posts on my blog, when a guest author take a link back to legitimate webpage, and later on that page is re-directed to the another big site page, and needless to say it carries the whole link juice along with it.
+I have seen this one happening with few guest posts on my blog, when a guest author take a link back to a legitimate webpage, and later on, that page is re-directed to the another big site page, and needless to say it carries the whole link juice along with it.

 I have always been a big believer of using white hat SEO techniques, as it may be slow, but it works when you are playing long-term game.
 If you know about Page rank or link juice, it actually get divided into number of outgoing link, and less number of links you have on your page, more link juice you would passing to linked pages.

-You can easily buy a domain with high PR in the same niche, and add a 301 redirection to take advantage of link juice.
+You can easily buy a domain with high PR in the same niche and add a 301 redirection to take advantage of link juice.
 How easy it is to take a high Page rank.
 Well, I have not used this technique, but I have tried getting PR 3 with blog commenting, and it worked.